 Definition of compensation.
 For the purposes of the Plan, compensation has a special meaning.
 Compensation is generally defined as your total compensation that is subject to income tax and paid to you by your Employer during the Plan Year.
+In addition, salary reductions to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included in Compensation.
 If you are a self-employed individual, your compensation will be equal to your earned income.
-The following describes the adjustments to compensation that may apply for the different types of contributions provided under the Plan.
+The following describes the adjustments to compensation that may apply under the Plan.